CVHub520/X-AnyLabeling/docs/en/custom_model.md

 Before enabling the AI-assisted labeling feature, you need to load a model.
 This can be done via the `AI` icon button in the left sidebar or by using the shortcut `Ctrl+A`.

-Typically, when you select a model from the dropdown list, the application checks if the corresponding model files exist in the user's directory at `~/xanylabeling_data/models/${model_name}`.
-If they exist, the model is loaded directly.
-Otherwise, the application automatically downloads the files from the network to the specified directory.
+When you select a model, the application checks `~/xanylabeling_data/models/${model_name}` for its files.
+Existing files are loaded directly; otherwise, they are downloaded automatically.
+When `--work-dir` is set, the data directory is created under that working directory instead.

-Note: All built-in models are hosted by default on GitHub Releases.
-Therefore, you need a stable internet connection with access to GitHub; otherwise, the download might fail.
+Built-in models are downloaded from the URLs in their configuration files.
+Some models can also use ModelScope as the download source, so ensure the selected source is accessible from your network.

 For users who fail to load models due to network issues, options include downloading the model offline and loading it manually, or modifying the model download source.